Grass-Cutting Scandal: Why SGF Lawal, Rholavision boss won’t appear before Senate - Premium Times Nigeria

 Mr. Lawal’s directorship of Rholavision while being a public official contravened Nigeria’s code of conduct for public officials as enshrined in the 1999 Constitution, the Senate said.

-In the Rholavision letter seen by PREMIUM TIMES, a manager for the Abuja office wrote that: “As of the time we received your letter our Managing Director (MD) who lives at our head office in Kaduna had travelled to his village for a burial of a relation and could not be reached up till today, Tuesday, 21 March, 2017.
+In the Rholavision letter seen by PREMIUM TIMES, a manager at its Abuja office wrote, “As of the time we received your letter, our managing director (MD), who lives at our head office in Kaduna, had travelled to his village for a burial of a relation and could not be reached up till today, Tuesday, 21 March, 2017.

 “In view of the above, kindly avail the company another suitable date for the committee to enable our MD to appear.”

-Mr. Lawal insisted said he had resigned from Rholavision when he was appointed SGF in 2015 before the company was involved in the handling of the north-east contract.
+Mr. Lawal insisted he resigned from Rholavision after he was appointed SGF in 2015, before the company got involved in the controversial north-east contract.